 Individual employers may have specific requirements to take up employment with them as an apprentice.
 These may be different or in addition to those published in the apprenticeship standards or the entry requirements set by the University.
 For example, an employer may require an apprentice to have worked for the company for a minimum amount of time, or to have previous experience in a specific role.
 Any requirements such as this will be communicated to applicants through the employers’ materials advertising apprenticeship opportunities, such as the advertised job description or person specification.

-b) Academic assessment is undertaken by course selectors (Admissions Tutors) who are normally academics in departments and by professionals in the Student Recruitment Outreach and Admissions Service, to ensure that decisions are made fairly.
+b) Academic assessment is undertaken by course selectors (Admissions Tutors) who are normally academics in departments and by professionals in the Admissions Service, to ensure that decisions are made fairly.

 6. Applicants are considered by Employers first.
 Applicants who are successful in the Employers’ selection processes will be recommended to the University who will then verify the application and any supporting materials, and will notify the applicant of its formal decision.
-This formal decision will be communicated to the applicant by the employer and the Student Recruitment, Outreach and Admissions Office.
+This formal decision will be communicated to the applicant by the employer and the University Admissions Service.

 7. All eligible applicants will also be assessed through employer selection processes, any further assessment carried out by the University and University academic background checks to determine whether any exemptions must be applied.
-In line with Education and Skills Funding Agency eligibility and funding criteria, where it is identified that a successful applicant already has prior learning which maps to the teaching and learning outcomes of the apprenticeship, this will be noted and where necessary the content and cost of the course offered may be reduced to reflect this.
+In line with Department for Education eligibility and funding criteria, where it is identified that a successful applicant already has prior learning which maps to the knowledge, skills and behaviours (KSBs) of the apprenticeship, this will be noted and where necessary the content and cost of the course offered will be reduced to reflect this.

 8. In the case of candidates being made an offer, this offer will include any conditions which need to be met in advance of the course starting and the start and expected end dates of the course.
 In order to take up an offer applicants must have a live job offer from their employer, and an employment contract long enough for the applicant to successfully complete their apprenticeship.
 The University’s offer is not a guarantee of funding and is subject to applicants’ employment.
 Applicants will be instructed of the procedure for accepting or declining such offers.
 Applicants accepting their offer will have the full offer Terms and Conditions brought to their notice in advance of being asked to make this decision.

-9. Applicants who do not meet the conditions of their offer before the course (including employment, academic, contractual documentation completion and relevant Professional, Statutory and Regulatory Bodies’ requirements) commences shall be considered, in the first instance, by the academic department to which they have applied, and the Student Recruitment, Outreach and Admissions Office, who may decide to either accept the applicant onto the course or escalate the decision.
-In the case of escalation, final decisions will be made by the Director, Student Recruitment, Outreach and Admissions Service, or the Provost following joint consideration by the academic department; Work-based and Professional Learning Team; Director, SROAS; and the Provost.
+9. Applicants who do not meet the conditions of their offer before the course (including employment, academic, contractual documentation completion and relevant Professional, Statutory and Regulatory Bodies’ requirements) commences shall be considered, in the first instance, by the academic department to which they have applied, the Work-based and Professional Learning Team, and the Admissions Service, who may decide to either accept the applicant onto the course or escalate the decision.
+In the case of escalation, final decisions will be made by the Director of Admissions, or the Provost following joint consideration by the academic department; Head of Work-based and Professional Learning; Director of Admissions; and the Provost.

 10. Admission decisions are regulated by the Provost, Chair of the Student Recruitment Steering Group.
 The second schedule of the Statutes of the University allows for the Vice-Chancellor, with the concurrence of the Senate, to refuse to admit any person to the University without assigning a reason.

 11. Students with a disability, specific learning difference or developmental condition are encouraged to apply to the University and are considered on the same academic grounds as all other candidates.
-In a parallel process, candidates with specific learning differences, motor, sensory and ‘unseen disabilities’, mental health difficulties, Autistic Spectrum Disorder, or any disabling illness may be contacted by the University’s Disability Services (Student Support Services) to discuss their requirements prior to entry, in order to ensure that reasonable adjustments can be made.
+If accepted by the University, candidates declaring a disability may be contacted by the University’s Disability Services (Wellbeing and Student Support) to discuss their requirements prior to entry, in order to ensure that reasonable adjustments can be made.
 Where it is not considered reasonable to adjust the decision is referred to the Committee on the Admission of Students to Courses of Study (see C13 below).
 Applicants should also discuss reasonable adjustments with their employers.
 Apprentices are not eligible for Disabled Students’ Allowance; where financial support may be required they should discuss possible eligibility for additional ESFA funding with their University Apprenticeship Tutor.

 12. The University welcomes applications from individuals who are returning to study and each applicant will be considered on their individual merits against the entrance criteria for the particular course.